-You often hear bodybuilders talk about growth hormone in the context of body building.
+You often hear bodybuilders talk about growth hormone in the context of bodybuilding.
 Growth hormone is secreted by the anterior part of the pituitary gland in your brain.
 You release the greatest amount of growth hormone during the deepest stage of sleep.
-That’s one reason sleep is so important for a healthy body composition.
+That’s one reason sleep is so important for healthy body composition.
 Your pituitary gland also churns out more growth hormone in response to resistance training and endurance training, especially when you increase exercise intensity.

 What’s so special about growth hormone?
-It aids in muscle growth and helps with preservation of bone mass.
+It aids in muscle growth and helps with the preservation of bone mass.
 One way growth hormone stimulates muscle growth is by its impact on a hormone called IGF-1.
 This hormone is made by the liver and turns on muscle protein synthesis.
 That’s what you want if you’re trying to get stronger or build muscle size.
 Unfortunately, you produce less growth hormone as you age.
 This partially explains why people lose muscle and why it’s harder to build muscle later in life.

 You might wonder what this has to do with saunas.
-A study dating back to 1986 showed that sitting in dry sauna one hour twice daily for 7 days led to a four-fold increase in growth hormone release in women.
+A study dating back to 1986 showed that sitting in a dry sauna one hour twice daily for 7 days led to a four-fold increase in growth hormone release in women.
 It also stimulated growth hormone release in men.
 Since growth hormone, through IGF-1, aids in muscle protein synthesis, this works in your favor if you weight train.
 Remember, as we age, we naturally produce less growth hormone.
 Resistance training, combined with adequate sleep and sauna visits could boost your body’s growth hormone release.

 Activation of Heat Shock Proteins